Matatika/matatika-docs/content/api/resources/pipelines.md

 # {{page.title}}

-A pipeline is a workspace-specific configuration or definition for extracting, loading and transforming data from a given [datasource](datasources) - following the concept of [ELT](https://en.wikipedia.org/wiki/Extract,_load,_transform).
+A pipeline is a workspace-specific configuration or definition for extracting, loading and transforming data from a given [dataplugin](dataplugins) - following the concept of [ELT](https://en.wikipedia.org/wiki/Extract,_load,_transform).
 Pipelines can be run as [jobs](jobs) to load data into a workspace.
 {: .fs-5 }

 ---